 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-While shareholders have been hit by heavy losses, many will be using the market crash to keep an eye out for new buying opportunities or even profiting from falling prices.
+While some shareholders have been hit by heavy losses, many will be using the market volatility as an opportunity to buy quality stocks at lower prices.
+Others will be looking to profit from falling prices through shorting strategies.
 Regardless of your approach, it’s a good time to review your portfolio and consider your next steps.
-We’ve compiled a list of investing guides and stock ideas to help you navigate this turbulent time.

 Which stocks might drop?